 Is It Safe for Kids to Have a YouTube Channel?

-Before you dive into creating a channel, it's important to understand YouTube’s rules.
-According to YouTube’s terms of service, users must be at least 13 years old to manage their own account.
-However, younger children can still have a channel under the supervision of a parent using a managed account.
+Before you start making a channel, it is important to know YouTube's rules.
+As per YouTube's terms of service, users need to be at least 13 years old to handle their own account.
+But, younger kids can still have a channel if parents supervise it using a managed account.

 The first step is choosing what your child’s channel will be about.
 A clear theme helps keep content focused and fun to create.
 Here are some kid-friendly ideas: